 Families are at the heart of AFS.
-Indeed, it is quite common to see multiple members of a family actively volunteering for the organization and sharing the #AFSeffect.
-The Peggy and Art Howe Award, introduced in 2016, honor the outstanding service of AFS volunteer families.
-The Howe family, who volunteered for AFS for more than six decades, and this award honors them.
+We often see multiple members of a family actively volunteering for the organization and sharing the #AFSeffect.
+This award, introduced in 2016, honors the outstanding service of AFS volunteer families.
+Art and Peggy Howe volunteered for AFS for more than six decades, and this award honors them.

 Each year AFS-USA offers volunteers the opportunity to chaperone program participants on international flights to and from the United States.
 The primary responsibility of the Flight Chaperone is to ensure the safety and wellbeing of participants traveling on international and domestic flights.
 In addition, Flight Chaperones have the opportunity to travel abroad and to interact with participants and AFS partners while learning about a new country and culture.

 The application period for 2020 Flight Chaperone Awards is now open through January 15, 2020.
 Click here to learn more about applying for this award.

 Belo Tours is an American travel operator based in Chicago specializing in cultural, educational, and tourist trips for international exchange students.
 Belo USA Travel has contracted with AFS-USA and other exchange organizations for more than 15 years.
 Belo USA Travel has designed trips specifically for AFS-USA students that will incorporate our mission and the idea of intercultural education.
 Belo USA Travel has a great appreciation for the AFS-USA mission and the desire for our students to participate in activities that follow these values.
 All trips will be chaperoned by AFS-USA volunteers/staff and Belo USA Travel staff.

 The application period for 2020 Belo Tours Chaperone Awards is now open through January 15, 2020.
 Click here to learn more about applying for this award.